TPA announced this week a new technology, NXTPAPER. And ink colors. It could totally change the way we think about e ink.

 An electronic ink medium capable of rivaling even traditional displays?

-E Ink has promised to at least double the resolution to 200 PPI by 2021, with the aim of reaching 300 PPI (the resolution of high-end LCD displays and E Ink monochrome displays) only at a later time.
+E Ink has promised to at least double the resolution to 200 PPI by 2021, with the aim of reaching 300 PPI (the resolution of high-end LCD displays and E Ink monochrome displays) only at a later date.

 TCL press release

-Is it the start of the war?
+Is this the beginning of the war?